richelbilderbeek/bioinformatics_2017_2018/README.md

 7|Travis checks for broken links|[Minimal example](https://github.com/richelbilderbeek/travis_markdown-link-check)
 8|Travis checks your last Python exercise's result to have a correct answer | [introduction](https://medium.com/ellisonleao/an-introduction-to-git-github-and-travis-ci-for-version-control-and-testing-ac97f158f520)
 9|250 commits | [a search engine that does not track you](https://duckduckgo.com), [set up git](https://github.com/richelbilderbeek/correct_cpp/blob/master/doc/set_up_git.md)
-10|Fix a bug in this course I was unaware of, using a Pull Request to this repo | Read the `test` and `functions` file
+10|Fix a bug in this course I was unaware of, using a Pull Request to this repo | Read the `test` and `functions` file, add both a positive and negative control

 Your grade will equal the number of exercise you did, with a minimum grade of 1.

+Your grades are determined using Travis CI for points 1-9 and a human for point 10.

 Deadline for these exercises are Friday the 26th January 2018 at 17:00.

-Grading will be done before Saturday 27th January at 17:00.
+Grades will be entered before Saturday 27th January at 17:00.

 ## External links